silas/node-consul/README.md

  * wait (String, optional): limit how long to wait for changes (ex: `5m`), used with index
  * token (String, optional): ACL token

+These options work for all endpoints.

+ * ctx (EventEmitter, optional): emit `done` to abort request
+ * timeout (Number, optional): number of milliseconds before request is aborted

 <a name="init"/>
 ### consul([options])